Internet-Draft OpenPGP Key Replacement October 2024

 In OpenPGP, the term "key" has historically been used loosely to refer to several distinct concepts.
 Care is therefore required when talking about "keys" in a non-specific sense.
 In this document, we use the following convention:

-• "target key" refers to either a Replacement Key or an Original Key that is referred to by a Replacement Key Subpacket.
+• "target key" refers to either a replacement or original primary key that is referred to by a record in a Replacement Key subpacket.

-• "current key" refers to the primary public key belonging to the self-signature currently under discussion.
+• "current primary key" refers to the primary key that the self-signature currently under discussion belongs to.

 3. The Replacement Key Subpacket

-The Replacement Key Subpacket is a Signature Subpacket ([I-D.ietf-openpgp-crypto-refresh] section 5.2.3.7), and all general Signature Subpacket considerations from there apply here as well.
-The value of the Signature Subpacket type octet for the Replacement Key Subpacket is (insert this later).
+The Replacement Key subpacket is a Signature Subpacket ([RFC9580] section 5.2.3.7), and all general Signature Subpacket considerations from there apply here as well.
+The value of the Signature Subpacket type octet for the Replacement Key subpacket is (insert this later).

-A Preferred Key Server subpacket ([I-D.ietf-openpgp-crypto-refresh] section 5.2.3.26) MAY be included in the revocation or direct signature to recommend a location and method to fetch the Replacement Key.
-Note however that since this subpacket automatically also applies to the current key, it cannot be used to set the Replacement Key's preferred keyserver to a different value than that of the current key.
+A Preferred Key Server subpacket ([RFC9580] section 5.2.3.26) MAY be included in the revocation or direct key signature to recommend a location and method to fetch the replacement certificate.
+Note however that since this subpacket automatically also applies to the current certificate, it cannot be used to set the replacement certificate's preferred keyserver to a different value than that of the current certificate.

-The absence of a Replacement Key Subpacket SHOULD NOT be interpreted as meaning that there is no replacement (or original) for the current key.
-The "no replacement" bit SHOULD be used instead (see below).
+To explicitly state that the current primary key has no replacement (or original), a Replacement Key subpacket with the "no replacement" bit set, and with no target key specified, is used (see below).
+The absence of a Replacement Key subpacket SHOULD NOT be interpreted as meaning that there is no replacement (or original) for the current primary key.

-The Replacement Key Subpacket MUST only be used in the hashed subpackets area of a primary key revocation or direct signature.
+The Replacement Key subpacket MUST only be used in the hashed subpackets area of a primary key revocation or direct key signature.

 4. Format of the Replacement Key Subpacket